 3. Rent a Dumpster to Dispose of Old Office Furniture

 Renting a roll off dumpster can be a big help when getting ready for an office move.
 For instance, cubicles are typically built for your specific space.
 And when organizations try to move them to another office, the configuration often doesn’t fit.
 Most cubicles contain metal that can be scrapped, but the rest can be tossed.
-In cases like these, a roll off dumpster is often the most convenient way to dispose of old office furniture.
+In cases like these, a dumpster is often the most convenient way to dispose of old office furniture.

 After you finish packing, complete the final walk-through and double-check your inventory lists, you’ll be ready to set up shop.
 We hope our office move checklist helps you plan for the transition so you can enjoy your new space quickly!